-When you visualize the state in which you’d like to be in, the presentation that you want to give, or the conversation you want to have in a positive light, your body and mind will act as though it’s happening; it’ll be primed to do what you mentally rehearsed when the time comes.
+When you visualize where you want to be, how you want to feel, the presentation you have to give, or the conversation you want to have in a positive light, your body and mind will act as though it’s happening.
+Later, it’’ll be primed to do what you mentally rehearsed when the time comes.

 Action: Picture what you want, see it often, and see it in great detail.

 4. Your Mind Doesn’t Always Know What’s Best

 I came across a conflicting belief I had when I was overcoming social anxiety.
 The issue was that what I wanted to do and what my mind thought it needed to do were two different things.

 I wanted to interact with people and feel comfortable speaking in groups, but my mind kept trying to keep me away from what it assumed was going to be a painful experience.
 This is because it was painful for me as a kid when I was bullied, so my body would go into fight or flight and cause me intense anxiety to help me escape the situation.

 My beliefs guided my thoughts, so my thoughts guided my actions, and my actions shaped me into a shy and self-conscious person who wasn’t good at public speaking.

 Your mind’s job is to keep you away from harm and pain, but sometimes it’ll make you shy away from the things you really want to do to keep you “safe.”
 Living an intentional life does not mean being 100% safe.
 Sometimes, you have to take risks, too.